followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/searchPanel/placeholder.md

 ===========================================================================

 <!--shortDescription-->
-Specifies text displayed by the search panel when no search string was typed.
+Specifies a placeholder for the search panel.
 <!--/shortDescription-->

 <!--fullDescription-->